Current Legal Situation

 Will residents of the Town of Peace River be allowed to grow their own cannabis?

-Each resident 18 years of age and older, will be allowed to grow up to four (4) cannabis plants with a maximum height of 100 cm.
+Each household, will be allowed to grow up to four (4) cannabis plants with a maximum height of 100 cm.

 Public Open Houses